dacr/code-examples-manager/README.md

 ## code examples

-In order to be published code examples must comes with a description header inserted using line comments.
+In order to be published code examples must come with a description header inserted using line comments.

 Example for languages using `//` for line comments :